giz-t-hub/India/README.md

   ### Gender and Equality <a name="gender"></a>
   - Gender and Mobility, Kerala: https://github.com/giz-t-hub/india/blob/main/Gender%20and%20Mobility.pdf
   - Gender Mainstreaming in Transport: https://github.com/giz-t-hub/india/blob/main/2023%20Gender%20Mainstreaming%20in%20Transport.pdf
+  - <b> India - Toolkit for Enabling Gender Responsive Urban Mobility and Public Spaces </b> https://openknowledge.worldbank.org/entities/publication/128bcb06-0fc4-5c1d-9a2b-fc6e9ce47b03 - *This toolkit is intended to be a practice guide towards introducing gender equality and women’s empowerment principles in designing urban mobility systems and public spaces so that they mitigate rather than reinforce gender inequalities.
+The toolkit is divided into two volumes, with the first volume focused on high level guidance for policymakers, while the second provides a ‘How-to’ guide including practical tools for implementing agencies.*

   ### Pandemic <a name="pandemic"></a>
   - Standard Operating Procedures for Public Transport, COVID 19: https://github.com/giz-t-hub/india/blob/main/Covid%2019%20note%20on%20public%20transport%20from%20Smart%20SUT.pdf